Southeast Emmy Awards

 Southeast Emmy Awards are a division of the National Academy of Television Arts and Sciences.
 The Atlanta, Georgia division was founded in 1975.
 In addition to granting the Southeast Emmy Awards, this division awards scholarships, honors industry veterans at the Gold and Silver Circle Celebration, conducts National Student Production Awards of Excellence, has a free research capability and a nationwide job bank.
 The chapter also participates in judging Emmy entries at the regional and national levels.

 Boundaries

 The academy is divided into the following boundaries and encompasses the states of Georgia, Alabama, Mississippi, South Carolina and Asheville, North Carolina.
 These territories are responsible for the submission of television broadcast materials for awards consideration.

+As of February 18, 2024, these markets include the following table of television markets:

 Board of Governors

 The National Academy of Television Arts & Sciences Southeast Chapter Board of Governors is a working board that cooperates and innovates to promote and ensure the best interests of the membership.

 Executive Committee Members

 The following Trustees represent the chapter at the national level: